bharat-tiwari/OurTechJournal/angular4/change-detection.md

 ## Who notifies Angular of the state change?
 - Zones

+ZoneJS allows you to create a zone , a kind of execution context, within which you can run your code and also configure some events like onZoneEnter, onZoneLeave etc.

+This is good for things like debugging or profiling like measuring time for you code execution etc.

 Angular uses its own zone API - called NgZone.

 Angular has a class called `ApplicationRef` , which is like a reference to the Application state.
 It keeps listening to NgZone's `OnTurnDone` event.
 When this event is fired, a method called `tick()` is called.
 Inside the `tick()` method, Angular loops through each of the `changeDetectorRefs` in the application and calls its `detectChanges()` method.